WorldWideTelescope/pywwt/docs/windows.rst

   camera should smoothly pan and zoom to the location.
 Default
 - ``autoloop`` (boolean): True sets the layer manager to auto loop.

-The API documentation for :class:`~pywwt.windows.WWTClient` and :class:`~pywwt.windows.WWTLayer` lists for each method all the possible keyword arguments.
+The API documentation for :class:`~pywwt.windows.WWTWindowsClient` and :class:`~pywwt.windows.WWTLayer` lists for each method all the possible keyword arguments.